-Is fear of blogging getting in your way?
+Is fear of putting yourself out there getting in your way?
 Understanding the whys of your fear and what to do about it is key to moving forward with your blog.
 Gain confidence through action.

-Maybe you worry what you have to offer isn’t good enough, that no one will read it anyway, or that someone will judge you and see your flaws.
-Many creative people have serious impostor syndrome and are convinced that at some point someone will figure out they don’t really know what they are doing.
+You worry what you have to offer isn’t good enough, that no one will read it anyway, or that someone will judge you and see your flaws.
+Many creative people have serious impostor syndrome (<—book) and are convinced that at some point someone will figure out they don’t really know what they are doing.

-Maybe you have too many ideas and can’t figure out where to even start!
-Who would have thought this would lead to fear of blogging?
+You have too many ideas and can’t figure out where to even start!
+Who would have thought this would lead to being frozen with fear?
 Well, when you have so many ideas and people keep telling you you need a specific niche, it can freeze you right in place.
-(See this post by Paul Scrivens which discusses how to manage this fear quite well).

 A Recipe For Procrastination